catseye/Falderal/README.markdown

 History
 -------

-Version 0.7 "Ogden Avenue" (current version under development):
+Version 0.7 "Ogden Avenue" (current released version):

+* **Note that this is the final version of Falderal where `Test.Falderal` is the reference implementation.**  In subsequent versions, `py-falderal` (written in Python) will be the reference implementation.
+  `Test.Falderal` will still be in this repository (under the `impl` directory) but will no longer be definitive, and will go essentially unmaintained.
 * Fixed a bug where number of lines in the intermediary results file was sometimes being counted incorrect.
 * Slightly improved support for running under Cygwin.